 - Determine patient capacity and consent.

 - Obtain medical history:

 - Suicidal or violent history

-- Previous psychiatric hospitalization, when and where
+- o Previous psychiatric hospitalization, when and where

 - o Location where patient receives mental health care

 - Medications

-- Recreational drugs/alcohol: amount, names
+- o Recreational drugs/alcohol: amount, names

 - Do not judge, just treat.

 - Transport all patients who are not making rational decisions and who are a threat to themselves or others for medical evaluation.
 Threat of suicide, overdose of medication, drugs or alcohol or threats to the health and well-being of others are considered not rational.

 - Consider a patient to be incapable to make medical decisions if they are:

 - Suicidal

 - Confused

-- Severely developmentally or mentally disabled
+- o Severely developmentally or mentally disabled

 - Intoxicated

-- Injured/ill with an altered mental status
+- o Injured/ill with an altered mental status

-- Physically/verbally hostile
+- o Physically/verbally hostile

 - o Unconscious

-- Consider and treat possible medical causes for patient's condition:
+- Consider possible medical causes for patient's condition:

 - o Hypoxia

-- Hypoglycemia
+- o Hypoglycemia

-- Drug intoxication, side effects, drug withdrawal
+- o Drug or alcohol intoxication, side effects, drug withdrawal

 - Seizures and postictal states

-- Intracranial hemorrhage
+- o Head trauma or intracranial hemorrhage

+- o Anemia

+- o Stroke

+- Dysrhythmias

+- Electrolyte imbalance

+- Hypertension

+- Infection (especially meningitis / encephalitis)

+- Metabolic disorders

+- o Myocardial ischemia or infarction

+- o Pulmonary embolism

+- o Shock

+- Toxicological ingestion

 - Consider staging until police have made the scene safe.

 - Search patient for weapons.

 - Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items.

 - Recheck often a restrained patient's ability to breathe and distal circulation.

 - Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress.

 - Explain the need for restraint to the patient.
 Severe agitation is a medical emergency, and should be treated aggressively with medication.

 - Document thoroughly the restraints used, on which limbs, and the justification for restraints.

-- Combative patients, including those with excited delirium:

-A Ketamine 250 mg IM (anterolateral thigh, wait 2 minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh).

-A Or Ketamine 100 mg slow IV.

-A After 10 minutes and an additional drug bag is available, may repeat Ketamine 250 mg IM (anterolateral thigh, wait two minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh).

-A Or repeat Ketamine 100 mg IV after 5 minutes.
+- Combative patients, including those with excited delirium, which refers to qualities of irrational behavior: aggression, violence, and paranoia in the patient.
+This state can result from a number of causes including cocaine intoxication, psychiatric illness, hypoglycemia and other medical illnesses.
+During excited delirium the patient often becomes significantly hyperthermic.
+Excited delirium increases the body's need for oxygen. - A Ketamine 250 mg IM (anterolateral thigh, wait 2 minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh). - A Or Ketamine 100 mg slow IV. - A After 5 minutes and an additional drug bag is available, may repeat Ketamine 250 mg IM (anterolateral thigh, wait two minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh). - A Or repeat Ketamine 100 mg IV after 5 minutes.